Lincoln/Net

 The archive materials can be accessed in a variety of ways.
 They are searchable using the site's search tool or you can browse by type of document.
 They have also been arranged thematically by the project staff, allowing users to explore a particular topic of interest.
 The themes included are: frontier settlement; Native American relations; economic development; women's experience and gender roles; African-Americans' experience and American racial attitudes; law and society; religion and culture; and political development.
 Each of these themes is accompanied by an essay which provides historical context and interpretation for the associated documents.

 This project brought together and digitized materials from the University of Chicago, the Newberry Library, the Chicago Historical Society, Illinois State University, the Illinois State Archives, Lewis University, and Knox College.
-Work on the project was done collaboratively by a large group of people, including nearly 80 student assistants.
+The project was completed collaboratively by a large group of people, including nearly 80 student assistants.
 Drew E. VandeCreek is the Project Director.